José M. AlamilloProfessor, Chicana/o Studies

 B.A., University of California, Santa Barbara

 Dr. Alamillo’s research focuses on the ways Mexican immigrants and Mexican Americans have used culture, leisure, and sports to build community and social networks to advance politically and economically in the United States.
-His family’s experiences in the lemon industry inspired his first book, "Making Lemonade out of Lemons: Mexican American Labor and Leisure in a California Town, 1900-1960."
-He recently co-authored the first textbook on Latinos in Sport titled "Latinos in U.S Sport: A History of Isolation, Cultural Identity, and Acceptance."
-His current research project includes a transnational history of sports in Greater Mexico
+His family’s experiences in the lemon industry inspired his first book, "Making Lemonade out of Lemons: Mexican American Labor and Leisure in a California Town, 1900-1960" ( University of Illinois Press, 2006) He co-authored the first textbook on Latinos in Sport titled "Latinos in U.S Sport: A History of Isolation, Cultural Identity, and Acceptance" (Human Kinetics, 2011).
+He recently published, "Deportes: The Making of a Sporting Mexican Diaspora" (Rutgers University Press, 2020).

-Dr. Alamillo brings a strong commitment towards building a dynamic Chicano/a Studies Program at CSU Channel Islands, one that offers an extensive curriculum with an interdisciplinary, transborder, international, and community service learning focus.
+Dr. Alamillo brings a strong commitment towards building a dynamic Chicano/a Studies Program at CSU Channel Islands, one that offers an extensive curriculum with an interdisciplinary and multidisciplinary, transborder/transnational, ethnic studies and community service learning focus.

 Representative Courses Taught